poppinss/co-compose/README.md

 ## Pattern

-It follows the middleware pattern with following trait.
+It follows the middleware pattern with following traits.

 1. Each method is called in sequence after `next` is called.
 2. If `next` is not called, the middleware chain will short-circuit and resolves right away.